-The above algorithm is specified as a set of sequential steps that include the possibility of an exception being thrown at various intermediate points.
-Rather than failing after a partial update of O, this function must be implemented such that it either atomically completes all property updates successfully or fails without making any update to the properties of object O.
+Step 6 of the above algorithm is specified as a sequential loop in which calls to [[DefineOwnProperty]] may throw an exception at various intermediate points.
+Rather than failing after a partial update of O, this step must be implemented such that it either atomically completes all property updates successfully or fails without making any update to the properties of object O.